turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_ajax.md

 Let's set up our app to send an AJAX POST request to create a new post and update our feed with this new post all with one click of the "Create Post" button.

-### AJAX - PATCH Workshop
+### AJAX - PUT Workshop

 First, with your neighbor, discuss strategies for accomplishing this.
 Remember, you'll need to make sure you're collecting the ID and updated description of the post to be updated.

 Then, on your own, implement a form to update a post by ID.
-On submit of this form, you should be using AJAX to PATCH this update, as well as get an updated posts feed.
+On submit of this form, you should be using AJAX to PUT this update, as well as get an updated posts feed.

 ### AJAX - DELETE Workshop